X4V13R007/alx-low_level_programming/0x12-singly_linked_lists/README.md

-A Project directory for linked lists
+A directory containing task on linked data structure